-Zenith Energy Terminal Holdings, LLC is a fossil fuel transloading facility—meaning the company accepts fuel products from one mode of transportation and passes them along to another.
-Zenith Energy is located in NW Portland at 5501 NW Front Avenue.
+Zenith Energy Terminal Holdings, LLC is a fuel products transloading facility.
+The company accepts crude oil, diesel, renewable fuels and other fuel products from one mode of transportation, like railcars, and passes them along to another, such as marine vessels.
+In the interim, fuel products are stored at the facility in above-ground tanks.
+Zenith Energy is located at 5501 NW Front Avenue in northwest Portland.

 DEQ held a public hearing for this permit on Aug.
 19, 2021, following the general public engagement meeting.
 After reviewing public comment, DEQ has determined Zenith Energy meets the criteria for stormwater construction permit coverage.

 No, Zenith will only be issued one air quality permit.
 Currently, Zenith is operating under a Title V air quality permit.
 The City of Portland land use compatibility statement requires Zenith to apply for a different type of air quality permit, called an air contaminant discharge permit, which has lower emission limits.

 Zenith is currently operating under a Title V air quality permit that was issued in 2007.
 Zenith may continue operating in compliance with the Title V permit if it has submitted a timely and complete Title V renewal application.
 Zenith has met that requirement.
 Zenith now has until March 31, 2023 to submit an application for an air contaminant discharge permit, which has lower pollution limits.
 DEQ will wait until that date or when Zenith submits its application to inform DEQ’s future permitting decision.